cosmos/developer-portal/academy/1-what-is-cosmos/4-atom-staking.md

 ![Keplr dashboard](/academy/1-what-is-cosmos/images/keplr-dashboard-empty.png)

 At the top of the dashboard you can click to copy the address of your wallet.
-This will be useful when you move on to purchase some ATOM from your preferred exchange (the following example will use the Kraken exchange).
+This will be useful when you move on to purchase some ATOM from your preferred exchange.

 ![Keplr wallet address](/academy/1-what-is-cosmos/images/keplr-address-copiable.png)